Patient Blood Management

 Tranexamic acid (TXA) is a medication that helps with blood clotting.
 TXA is used to treat bleeding, including vaginal and in-operative bleeding and works to prevent unnecessary blood transfusions.

 It can be taken orally, intravenously and topically.
-Your physician will discuss with you the most appropriate method for you to receive this medication.
+Your physician will discuss with you the most appropriate way for you to receive this medication.

 Before taking TXA, tell your physician and pharmacist:

-• If you are allergic to any ingredients in TXA
+• If you are allergic to any ingredient in TXA

 • If you are taking hormonal contraceptives (birth control pills, patches, rings or injections)